bhimpdrajbanshi/jwt-authentication-django-rest-framework/README.md

-# Project Name: User Registration and Login System
+# User Registration and Login System

 This project provides an API for user registration and login with JWT authentication.
 Users can register with their phone number, password, and membership type (Silver, Gold, Diamond).
 After registration, they can log in to receive JWT tokens for secure authentication.